donejs/donejs/docs/about.md

 @description

-DoneJS is a compilation of the best technology for every aspect of developing a complex JavaScript app, all working together seamlessly.
+DoneJS is a JavaScript framework compiling technology for every aspect of developing a complex JavaScript app, all working together seamlessly.

 Our mission is to enable the JavaScript community to make amazing apps - high performance, maintainable, and highly usable -  by default.